-Recognizing the importance of free, independent, plural and diverse media, online as well as offline, in building and supporting the functioning of inclusive societies and democracies, an informed citizenry, the rule of law and participation in public affairs and in holding public institutions and officials accountable, including during democratic processes, and at all stages of elections, and by exposing corruption,Recognizing the primary responsibility of States, as the main duty bearers, to promote and protect human rights online and offline, including the right to freedom of opinion and expression, and the importance of their support for relevant efforts that strengthen the resilience of societies against the negative impact of disinformation and misinformation at all levels, in particular through digital, media and information literacy education, and inclusion, intercultural understanding, fact-checking and transparent and accountable technological solutions,Underlining that digital contexts provide opportunities and challenges for exercising the right to freedom of opinion and expression, regardless of frontiers, for improving access to information and for seeking, receiving and imparting information and ideas of all kinds, and emphasizing that, in the digital age, technical solutions to secure and protect the confidentiality of digital communications, including measures for encryption, pseudonymization and anonymity, as well as efforts to promote access to information and communications technology, digital, media and information literacy, civic participation and online safety, are important to bridge digital divides and ensure digital inclusion and the enjoyment of human rights, including the right to freedom of opinion and expression,
+PP19.
+Recognizing the importance of free, independent, plural and diverse media, online as well as offline, in building and supporting the functioning of inclusive societies and democracies, an informed citizenry, the rule of law and participation in public affairs and in holding public institutions and officials accountable, including during democratic processes, and at all stages of elections, and by exposing corruption,

+PP20.
+Reaffirming the importance for States to strengthen the resilience of societies against the negative impact of disinformation and misinformation at all levels, in particular through digital, media and information literacy education, and inclusion, intercultural understanding, fact-checking and transparent and accountable technological solutions,

+PP21.
+Underlining that digital contexts provide opportunities and challenges for exercising the right to freedom of opinion and expression, regardless of frontiers and emphasizing that, in the digital age, technical solutions to secure and protect the confidentiality of digital communications, including measures for encryption, pseudonymization and anonymity, as well as efforts to promote access to information and communications technology, digital, media and information literacy, civic participation and online safety, are important to bridge digital divides and ensure digital inclusion and the enjoyment of human rights, including the right to freedom of opinion and expression

+PP21bis.
+Recognizing also that new and emerging digital technologies, including artificial intelligence systems, provided that adequate human rights safeguards are in place, can support the promotion and protection of human rights, including the exercise of the right to freedom of opinion and expression, such as by enhancing access to diverse, reliable and independent sources of information, facilitating the creation and dissemination of content, supporting media pluralism, and enabling the full, equal, meaningful and safe participation in public life, including for persons in vulnerable situations, (Source: Inspired by A/HRC/RES/53/29 PP21, report A/73/348, 2025 Joint Declaration on AI and Freedom of Expression, and UNESCO/UNDP Issue Note)